 Michaelangelo Merici, Caravaggio’s given name, was born in Milan in 1571.
-He was an orphan at a young age and moved to Rome where studied under artists of his day.
-Later he moved to Naples where received important commissions.
+He was an orphan at a young age and moved to Rome, where he studied under artists of his day.
+Later he moved to Naples, where he received important commissions.
 He was a talented man on the move.

-He was also a very conflicted, a violent and possibly bi-polar.
+He was also a very conflicted, violent, and possibly bi-polar.
 In the act of revenge, he had killed a man.
 Caravaggio was a troubled spirit in need of forgiveness.

-His works draw on Matthew’s gospel and prod the sinner to do the very work of Christ, namely to feed the hungry, give drink to the thirsty, clothe the naked, shelter the homeless, visit the sick and the imprisoned, bury the dead.
+His works draw on Matthew’s gospel and prod the sinner to do the real work of Christ, namely to feed the hungry, give drink to the thirsty, clothe the naked, shelter the homeless, visit the sick, and the imprisoned, bury the dead.

 Why was Caravaggio so taken with Christ and his invitation to acts of great mercy and forgiveness?